Take your data global

 SimCorner has prepaid travel SIM cards to get you connected almost anywhere in the world.

 - Calls or data-only SIMs available

 - Worldwide delivery available

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Using your home phone network in the United States of America can work out to be expensive, so consider switching over to a local SIM card to take advantage of better deals and plans.
 The US has some of the best prepaid SIM cards available, with deals that could reduce your bills.
 You can buy 1GB of data from the leading telco provider in the US for as little as US$10 (AUD$12.90).
 So, whether you’re planning a quick break or a tour of America, check out the best SIM card options on finder.com.au.

 There are four main operators in the United States: Verizon, AT&T, T-Mobile and Sprint.
 All four operators go through a strict approval process before being allowed to operate, and each one competes with the others to offer the best deals.
-Their services have all been tried and tested by both locals and travellers, and can be trusted.
-According to OpenSignal’s network map, coverage is very good in the main towns and cities.
-It can suffer as you head out toward the desert areas or countryside regions.
+Their services have all been tried and tested by both locals and travellers.
+According to OpenSignal’s network map, coverage is very good in the main towns and cities, though it can suffer as you head out toward the desert areas or countryside regions.

 Verizon is the largest provider in the United States.
 It offers 2G, 3G and 4G/LTE services.
 It also offers both CDMA and GSM platforms, but check whether your device is compatible first, as only a limited number are supported on CDMA.
 Prepaid SIM cards can be purchased from official stores and approved resellers, and credit can be purchased from the same retailers and most supermarkets across America.
 Verizon has the largest number of subscribers in the US, along with the best coverage and best speeds.